-The services we provide help our customers optimize and deliver digital content to a wide variety of digital devices.
+The services we provide help our customers optimize and deliver digital content to web, mobile, social media, gaming, large screen, and other digital channels.
 These services provide advanced features to enable digital workflows for video publishing, content distribution for any device, and website and web application acceleration.
 Limelight services incorporate content and application security, file management, video transformation, distributed storage functionality, and the analytics and reporting associated with them.
 These services leverage our global network, which provides highly available, highly redundant storage, bandwidth, and computing resources, as well as connectivity to last-mile broadband network providers.
-Limelight's high capacity, high speed private global network and distributed storage and compute capabilities are also well suited to the emerging Internet of Things (IoT) and edge compute workloads where rapid response times are needed.